Russian advance in Ukraine slow; US says Moscow 'is failing'

 “When it comes to Russia’s war aims, Russia is failing.
 Ukraine is succeeding.
 Russia has sought as its principal aim to totally subjugate Ukraine, to take away its sovereignty, to take away its independence.
 That has failed.”

+To Ukraine’s north, in the Russian region of Bryansk, a fire erupted early Monday at an oil depot, but no immediate cause was given for the blaze in oil storage tanks.

+NASA satellites that track fires showed something burning at coordinates that corresponded to a Rosneft facility some 110 kilometers (70 miles) north of the Ukrainian border.
+Moscow previously has blamed Ukraine for attacks in Bryansk.

-For his part, Zelenskyy in the meeting said he was “very thankful” for the American aid and particularly praised President Joe Biden for his “personal support.”
+Following the meeting with Blinken and Austin, Zelenskyy said he was “very thankful” for the American aid and particularly praised U.S. President Joe Biden for his “personal support.”

 “The priorities are weapons and support from the United States of America and our partners, European leaders, in terms of our army’s strength and support in certain areas,” the Ukrainian president said.
 “The second issue is the sanctions policy against the Russian Federation because of the full-scale invasion and all the terror they have committed in Ukraine.”